Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Mixture of Binomial Product Experts

 To model the dependency among discrete variables, we consider a mixture model, which is based on the idea of the latent class model (LCM).
 Originally presented in its modern form by \cite{Goodman1974}, the latent class model takes the form of the following mixture of multivariate multinomials distribution

 where $p_{k,j}$ denotes a multinomial with $\theta_{k,j}$ being its the parameter and the $w_k$'s are probability weights for each component such that $\sum_k w_k = 1$ and $w_k>0$ for all $k$.
 As $p_{k,j}$ is a multinomial distribution, $\theta_{k,j}$ refers to vector of probabilities (one for each level of $Y_j$) that sum to 1.
+There is a popular implementation for fitting these models through the \textit{poLCA} package \citep{LinzerLewis2011}.

 Let $Z$ denote the component assignment such that $Z = \ell$ if and only if the associated observation is generated from mixture component $\ell$.
-Namely, $P(Y=y|Z;\theta) = \prod_{j=1}^d p_{k,j}(y_{j}; \theta_{k,j})$.
+Namely, $P(Y=y|Z= k;\theta) = \prod_{j=1}^d p_{k,j}(y_{j}; \theta_{k,j})$.
 By construction, the latent class model implicitly assumes for $j\neq j'$, the variables $Y_j$ and $Y_{j'}$ are conditionally independent given the latent class $Z$.
-This is known as the local independence assumption.
+This is known as the local independence assumption and is commonly used in the literature to model dependence between discrete random variables.
 While they are conditionally independent, the variables $Y_j$ and $Y_{j'}$ are allowed to depend marginally for $j\neq j'$.
 The local independence assumption makes it convenient to calculate the conditional distributions, which are used in Section \ref{sect:missing} when we discuss imputation.
 Some effort has been made to relax the local independence assumption such as mixtures of log-linear models \citep{Bock1994} and hiearchical latent class models \citep{Zhang2004, Chen2012}, but these are have not been as widely adopted due to the increase in the number of parameters.

 Throughout this paper, we will refer to the data set containing tuples of the form $(\bX,\bY)$ as the \textit{latent incomplete} (LI) data and the data set containing tuples of the form $(\bX,\bY,Z)$ as the \textit{latent complete} (LC) data.
 In the setting of no missing data, the latent incomplete data is what we typically have access to, but this is often insufficient for direct model fitting due to the unobserved latent variable $Z$.
 We will show that one can estimate the model parameters using an EM algorithm with the latent incomplete data.
 We use this nomenclature to avoid confusion in Section \ref{sect:missing} when we encounter the traditional type of missingness with the outcome variables.